 It isn’t a bad idea to get on the waiting list for your loved one’s preferred retirement community while he or she is still healthy and vibrant.
-Many seniors move into CCRCs while they’re still living completely independently so that they’re ready to transition to higher levels of care, within the same community, when the time is right.
+Many seniors move into CCRCs while still living independently so that they’re ready to transition to higher levels of care within the same community when the time is right.

 3. How happy do residents and staff members appear?